 So, now that you’ve built your off-grid cabin and furnished it, it’s time to think about the amenities you want to have.
 And I’m pretty sure that hot water is one of those!
-Whether it’s taking a shower or washing dishes, hot water is certainly necessary wherever one may go.
+Whether it’s taking a shower or washing dishes, it is certainly necessary wherever one may go.

 In order to have an off-grid hot water system in your cabin, you need to purchase a water heater, obviously.
-In my opinion, the best way to go is propane water heaters.
-They are efficient, reliable, and much more environmentally friendly than electric water heaters.
+In my opinion, the best way to go is propane heaters.
+They are efficient, reliable, and much more environmentally friendly than electric ones.
 They can also help you save some money.

 | 6.6 gallons per minute